-The duty doctor said Aaiesha could not stay at the emergency room for long when she wakes up as there were no beds there, all they had was a hospital bench to make patients lie flat; it was only an emergency room to give first aid; all they did was dress up wounds of accident patients.
+The duty doctor said Aaiesha could not stay in the emergency room for long when she woke up as there were no beds there, all they had was a hospital bench to make patients lie flat; it was only an emergency room to give first aid; all they did was dress up wounds of accident patients.
 A police ambulance had to be called to take serious patients to a bigger hospital where hospital beds were available.
-The big hospital was near the Library at the far end of the Mall Road.
+The big hospital was near the Library at the far end of Mall Road.

 Surya remained with Aaiesha till she woke up.
 He told her what had happened.
-Aaiesha started crying; she requested Surya to call her Mom at Dehradun city to inform her.
-Surya took Dehradun city hotel number and called Aaiesha’s Mom.
+Aaiesha started crying; she requested Surya to call her Mom in Dehradun city to inform her.
+Surya took the Dehradun city hotel number and called Aaiesha’s Mom.
 He spoke to her on phone mentioning who he was.

 Surya walked Aaiesha to Whispering Windows hotel.
-Surya had to cancel his program to see movie ‘Bath Ek Raat Ki’ although he had purchased a ticket to see the 9 pm show at the ramshackle cinema hall on the Mall Road.
+Surya had to cancel his program to see the movie ‘Bath Ek Raat Ki’ although he had purchased a ticket to see the 9 pm show at the ramshackle cinema hall on Mall Road.

 Surya tried to book another room for Aaiesha as he had only a single bed in his room.
-The hotel desk said there was only one other honeymoon suit but that was reserved and… the couple who had booked it were in Mussoorie wandering about on Mall Road and their rooms could not be opened for Aaiesha.
+The hotel desk said there was only one other honeymoon suit but that was reserved and… the couple who had booked it was in Mussoorie wandering about on Mall Road and their rooms could not be opened for Aaiesha.

-Surya quickly prepared the bed for Aaiesha; got pyjamas from his backpack and asked her to rest on his bed.
+Surya quickly prepared the bed for Aaiesha; got pajamas from his backpack and asked her to rest on his bed.
 He told her he was going to sleep on lounge chairs outside the room.

 Aaiesha thanked Surya for all he was doing for her.
-She had tears in her eyes as she took the pyjamas Surya gave from his backpack; closed the room door to rest for the night.
+She had tears in her eyes as she took the pajamas Surya gave from his backpack; closed the room door to rest for the night.

 SUNDAY MORNING… PEACE AND SUNSHINE AT MUSSOORIE

-(pic-16) Sun Shine over Mussorrie hills
+(pic-16) Sun Shine over Mussoorie hills

 After the hectic Saturday, the morning of Sunday turned out to be peaceful.
 Sun was shining on Mussoorie hills.

 Surya woke up early from those lounge chairs he was sleeping on.
-Aaiesha had good rest too in room he had put her in.
+Aaiesha had good rest too in the room he had put her in.

 They both freshened up.
 Went down to the restaurant to have a good breakfast.
 Surya took Aaiesha again to the emergency room to get the bandages removed.
 The scratch wounds she had on her hands were healing up well.
-The scratch wounds hid inside full arm Kameez she was wearing.
+The scratch wounds hid inside the full arm Kameez Aaiesha was wearing.
 She wore and buttoned up her sweater to cover up the few blood spots she had on the Kameez.

-She had a smile on her lips when she wore the ankle high snow-boots Sanju had gifted her on Saturday.
+She had a smile on her lips when she wore the ankle-high snow-boots Sanju had gifted her on Saturday.
 Surya was happy she was smiling again.

-The morning drive to Dehradun city was quick and fast as there was no traffic down hill on Sunday morning; they reached the Ghanta Ghar hotel around 11 am.
+The morning drive to Dehradun city was quick and fast as there was no traffic downhill on Sunday morning; they reached the Ghanta Ghar hotel around 11 am.
 Mom was happy to see Surya bringing back Aaiesha.

 Surya assured Mom that Aaiesha Banu appointment letter would be typed up on Monday morning.
-If Aaiesha preferred it could be delivered on Monday after noon at the hotel they were staying.
+If Aaiesha preferred it could be delivered on Monday afternoon at the hotel they were staying.

-Mom mentioned that the two had already booked their tickets back to Hyderabad via Delhi for journey beginning Sunday night.
+Mom mentioned that the two had already booked their tickets back to Hyderabad via Delhi for a journey beginning Sunday night.
 Mom requested Surya to send the appointment letter to their Hyderabad address.
 Surya said that was a good decision too since she would also get full train fare again to come from Hyderabad whenever she decides to join the Institute.
 He said he would also make sure Aaiesha would be reimbursed for all expenses to come for the interview including Dehradun hotel charges; taxi fare to Institute and back.

 Surya said he will also try to get staff quarters allotted for Aaiesha at Mohkampur as there were a few still vacant.
-He mentioned that all his STAs and JTAs were already staying close to the Institute enjoying government quarters as it was more convenient for work at the sprawling and beautiful Mohkampur location of the Research Institute.
+He mentioned that all his STAs and JTAs were already staying close to the Institute enjoying government quarters as it was more convenient to work at the sprawling and beautiful Mohkampur location of the Research Institute.

-After Surya took leave of them to catch the afternoon bus back to Mohkampur… Aaiesha went to hotel office to settle the hotel bill; she carried that small laundry bag with her, unnoticed by Mom, asked the hotel desk to send it to a good dry cleaning shop saying she would collect it in a week.
+After Surya took leave of them to catch the afternoon bus back to Mohkampur… Aaiesha went to the hotel office to settle the hotel bill; she carried that small laundry bag with her, unnoticed by Mom, and asked the hotel desk to send it to a good dry cleaning shop saying she would collect it in a week.
 She gave the Lab address and phone number so the dry cleaning shop could give her a call when it was ready for pickup.